 I already know this Valentines Day is going to be a good one, because I get to celebrate it with my blog buds!
 We’re back!

 I bet he won’t have any trouble finding these dark chocolate cookies.
 The kid loves chocolate.
 And cookies.
 This is why I deliberately made them on a day when I knew he would be gone all day.
 This way, I get to eat one or two before he discovers them.

 My talented cousin told me in a Facebook post about her delicious grilled PB&J sandwiches, with bananas and chocolate chips.
 I mean, let’s face it, the idea is brilliant.

 I’ve been noticing lately how many of my stories begin with the phrase, “So I went to Costco….”
 So, I went to Costco and came home with a giant box of strawberries.
 Gorgeous, sweet, juicy strawberries.
 I wanted nothing more than to bake with them.

-Source: Adapted from LilaLoa, who calls them the end-all for chocolate cookies.
+Share on Tumblr Source: Adapted from LilaLoa, who calls them the end-all for chocolate cookies.
 It’s summer, which means we have shed the daily routine of breakfast and school and homework in favor of a new routine.
-It goes like this: everyday, my children say, “Can I have a friend sleep over?” and I reply, “Did you practice [Read On]
+It goes like this: everyday, my children say, “Can I have a friend sleep over?” and I reply, [Read On]

-***UPDATED!*** This post has been updated.
+Share on Tumblr ***UPDATED!*** This post has been updated.
 Please view the new version HERE.
 A recipe for a soft caramel cookie sandwiched with dulce de leche.
 Source: Annies Eats, which I found thanks to Pinterest.
 Yield: about 18 sandwiches When I saw the photo of these cookies on Pinterest, I knew I would make them.
-It turns [Read On]
+[Read On]